ZmeiGorynych/grammarVAE_pytorch/README.md

 WARNING: this is very much a work in progress, attempt to run at your own risk :)

-I will prettify these instructions once the code has converged somewhat, ideally by end of March 2018.
+I will prettify these instructions once the code has converged somewhat, hopefully by end of March 2018.

 Introduction: